 Early History of the Lindsall family

-Another 141 words (10 lines of text) are included under the topic Early Lindsall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lindsall research.
+Another 71 words (5 lines of text) are included under the topic Early Lindsall History in all our PDF Extended History products and printed products wherever possible.

 Lindsall Spelling Variations

 Spelling variations of this family name include: Lindsell, Linsell, Lindsale, Linsall, Lindsall and others.

 Early Notables of the Lindsall family (pre 1700)